autocrypt/protected-headers/draft-protected-headers.in.md

 Depending on how the MUA resolves discrepancies between the Protected Headers and the Exposed Headers of a recieved message, these mailing list "features" may either break or the MUA may incorrectly interpret them as a security breach.

 Implementors may for this reason choose to implement slightly different strategies for resolving discrepancies, if a message is known to come from such a mailing list.
-Implementors should at the very least avoid "crying wolf" in such cases.
+MUAs should at the very least avoid presenting false alarms in such cases.

 Comparison with Other Header Protection Schemes
 ===============================================